 In verses 3:1-5, Zephaniah speaks Yahweh's message of judgment to the sinful people of Jerusalem.
 The city represents the people who live within it.
 To make this clear, it may be helpful to replace the singular "she" and "her" with the plural "they" and "their."
-(See: Metonymy)

-ULT

-3 Her officials are roaring lions in her midst.
-Her judges are evening wolves who leave nothing to be gnawed upon in the morning.

-Her princes are roaring lions in her midst

-Lions roar to chase other animals away from the prey they have caught.
+(See: Metonymy (p.101)) (See: Metonymy (p.101)) Her princes are roaring lions in her midst Lions roar to chase other animals away from the prey they have caught.
 The princes of Jerusalem are spoken of as if they were roaring lions who were keeping the prey for themselves.
-Alternate translation: "Jerusalem's royalty are as greedy as roaring lions" (See: Metaphor)

-Her judges are evening wolves who leave nothing to be gnawed upon in the morning

-Wolves are especially hungry before they hunt at night.
+Alternate translation: "Jerusalem's royalty are as greedy as roaring lions" (See: Metaphor (p.95)) (See: Metaphor (p.95)) Her judges are evening wolves who leave nothing to be gnawed upon in the morning Wolves are especially hungry before they hunt at night.
 The judges are spoken of as if they were hungry wolves.
-Alternate translation: "Her judges are as greedy as hungry wolves that leave nothing for anyone else" (See: Metaphor)

-Her prophets are insolent and treasonous men

-"Her prophets do not listen to anyone and cannot be trusted"

-have profaned what is holy

-"have treated holy things with disrespect"

-have done violence to the law

-"have broken the law"
+Alternate translation: "Her judges are as greedy as hungry wolves that leave nothing for anyone else" (See: Metaphor (p.95)) (See: Metaphor (p.95)) Her prophets are insolent and treasonous men Alternate translation: "Her prophets do not listen to anyone and cannot be trusted" have profaned what is holy Alternate translation: "have treated holy things with disrespect" have done violence to the law Alternate translation: "have broken the law" General Information:

-ULT

-4 Her prophets are insolent and treacherous men.
-Her priests have profaned what is holy and have done violence to the law.

-General Information:

 In verses 3:1-5, Zephaniah speaks Yahweh's message of judgment to the sinful people of Jerusalem.

-Yahweh is righteous ...
-He can do no wrong
+Yahweh is righteous & He can do no wrong

 These two phrases mean the same thing, and emphasize Yahweh's righteousness even among the wicked people in Jerusalem.
-(See: Parallelism)
+(See: Parallelism (p.103)) (See: Parallelism (p.103))

 in her midst

-"among them"
+Alternate translation: "among them"

 Morning by morning

 This idiom means "Every day" or "Day after day."
-(See: Idiom)
+(See: Idiom (p.89)) (See: Idiom (p.89))

 he will dispense his justice

 Yahweh's just treatment of every person is spoken of as if he was handing out a commodity.
-Alternate translation: "he will treat people justly" (See: Metaphor)
+Alternate translation: "he will treat people justly" (See: Metaphor (p.95)) (See: Metaphor (p.95))

 It will not be hidden in the light

 This uses a negative statement to emphasize the positive truth that Yahweh's justice is always visible.
-Alternate translation: "His justice is clearly shown to all" (See: Litotes)
+Alternate translation: "His justice is clearly shown to all" (See: Litotes (p.91)) (See: Litotes (p.91))

 know no shame

-"are not ashamed"
+Alternate translation: "are not ashamed"

-ULT

-5 Yahweh is righteous in her midst.
-He does no wrong.
-Morning by morning he will dispense his justice; each dawn he does not fail.
-Yet unrighteous people know no shame.

 General Information: